 Artificial Intelligence and deepfake have accustomed us to seeing beautiful ones: from Salvador Dalí welcoming visitors to a museum to the people in the videos who change sentences when we go to edit the text.

 Recently an application of AI and deepfake hit us: is a Samsung team, and produces moving subjects from a simple photo.
 We talked about it here.

 An evolution of this algorithm allows today to synchronize a piece of music with a photo made dynamic, producing impressive results.

 In this video, for example, the well-known Russian mystic Rasputin, who died in 1916, has the posthumous pleasure of interpreting "Halo", a hit song sung by Beyoncé.
 Someone will laugh, others will be horrified.
 I have the ability to do both!

 Here is the rather remarkable performance.
 As you watch it (it lasts a few seconds) ask yourself questions like me about the future of this technology.
 Because this technology, believe me, deserves all our questions.

 Not bad the game, isn't it?

-Researchers believe that the model can be used to automatically create animated characters.
-It will also be able to "bridge" the time differences during slow streaming, or simply "dub" the films by directly speaking the characters in the chosen language.
+The researchers believe the model could be used to automatically create animated characters.
+It will also be able to "bridge" the time gaps during slow streaming, or simply "dub" the films by letting the characters speak directly in the chosen language.